MicrosoftDocs/azure-docs/articles/media-services/latest/stream-files-dotnet-quickstart.md

 ---
-title: Stream video files - .NET | Microsoft Docs
+title: Stream video files with Azure Media Services - .NET | Microsoft Docs
 description: Follow the steps of this quickstart to create a new Azure Media Services account, encode a file, and stream it to Azure Media Player.
 services: media-services
 documentationcenter: ''
-author: juliako
+author: Juliako
 manager: cflower
 editor: ''
 keywords: azure media services, stream